 Michael was an adjunct faculty member of Urbana University for three years, teaching in the areas of philosophy, ethics, and religion.
 Michael is a retired police officer and served ten years in the Ohio Army National Guard as a military police officer.
 He authored a book, Gospel for the Law: A Daily Devotional for Law Enforcement (2005).

 Michael graduated Magna Cum Laude from Columbus State Community College in Columbus, OH; receiving an Associate in Applied Science in Law Enforcement.
 He received his Bachelor of Arts degree in Sociology/Criminology from Capital University in Bexley, OH.
 His Master of Divinity degree is from Trinity Lutheran Seminary in Bexley, OH.
 Michael completed his Master of Sacred Theology degree at Trinity Lutheran Seminary, with a focus in preaching and worship.
 His thesis was “A Proposed Four Year Thematic Lectionary the Contains the Entire Canon.”
-Michael is currently pursuing post-graduate work at Moravian Theological Seminary in Moravian Studies.
+Michael is currently pursuing post-graduate work at Moravian Theological Seminary, in Bethlehem, PA, in Moravian Studies.
 He attended The Ohio State University in Columbus, OH for two years, majoring in Theatre.

 Michael appeared in two movie in his younger days.
 He enjoys dabbling in play writing and performing in dramas, plays, one-acts, and musicals.
 Michael plays the bagpipes in his spare time.